Welcome to our facility!

 1. Our regular application process is for those who do not have 4000 hours or over of prior experience with 110 volts or higher or are recently out of the military.

-2. Our Helmets to Hardhats applications are for those who have completed thier Military duty with in the past three years with an honorable discharge.
+2. Our Helmets to Hardhats applications are for those who have completed thier Military duty with in the past five years with an honorable discharge.

 3. Our 4000 hour applications is for those who have a minimum of 4000 hours of prior experience with 110 volts or higher.

-Click on the links below for more detailed information regarding the three different application announcements and the application.
+Click on the links below for more detailed information regarding the three different application processes.

 Page Last Updated: Jul 26, 2017 (09:26:00)